-FR 1 ELEMENTARY FRENCH (CAN FREN SEQ A)
+FR 1 ELEMENTARY FRENCH (CAN FREN SEQ A for FR 1 or 1AB and 2 or 2AB)

-This course presents the fundamentals of French.
-Fluency in understanding, speaking, reading, and writing within the context of the French society, and French speaking countries, history, and culture is emphasized.
-Completion of FR 1A & FR 1B is equivalent to FR 1.
+This course introduces the student to the fundamentals of the French language and culture emphasizing development of the student's French language abilities and knowledge in understanding, speaking, reading, and writing.
+French 1 includes an introduction to Francophone societies, history, and culture.
+Completion of French 1A and French 1B is equivalent to French 1.

-FR 1A ELEMENTARY FRENCH (CAN FREN SEO A)
+FR 1A ELEMENTARY FRENCH (CAN FREN SEQ A for FR 1 or 1AB and 2 or 2AB)

-This course presents the fundamentals of French.
-Fluency in understanding, speaking, reading, and writing within the context of the French society and French speaking countries, history, and culture is emphasized.
-Completion of FR 1A and FR 1B is equivalent to FR 1.
+This course introduces students to the fundamentals of the French language and culture.
+Students are lead to develop French language abilities and knowledge in understanding, speaking, reading and writing, including an introduction to Francophone societies, history, and culture.
+Completion of French 1A and French 1B is equivalent to French 1.

-FR 1B ELEMENTARY FRENCH (CAN FREN SEQ A)
+FR 1B ELEMENTARY FRENCH (CAN FREN SEQ A for FR 1 or 1AB and 2 or 2AB)

-This course presents the fundaments of French.
-Fluency in understanding, speaking, reading, and writing within the context of the French society and French speaking countries, history, and culture is emphasized.
-Completion of FR 1A and FR 1B is equivalent to FR 1.
+This course continues to engage students in the fundamentals of the French language and culture.
+Students' French language abilities and knowledge in understanding, speaking, reading, and writing are further developed including exposure to Francophone societies, history, and culture.
+Completion of French 1A and French 1B is equivalent to French 1.